French Polynesia Part 1: Marquesas Islands

 Despite the weather, we enjoyed some wet paddleboarding and great hiking.
 Anaho Bay is unique as its small village is not connected to any roads.
 To visit the neighboring town of Hatihe'u, locals come and go on a steep trail by horseback and foot (often barefoot, given the prints in the mud).

-During the 2020 lockdown, all cruisers in Marquesas were told to evacuate all other anchorages and congregate in Taioha'e.
-Villagers at Anaho Bay wouldn't let the government evacuate the sailboats here; the cruisers here had helped the villagers with construction projects and created their own bubble.
+During the 2020 lockdown, all cruisers in Marquesas were told to evacuate all other anchorages and congregate in Taioha'e or Tahiti.
+Villagers at Anaho Bay wouldn't let the government evacuate the sailboats here; the cruisers had helped the villagers with construction projects and created their own bubble.
 They became a close-knit community throughout the pandemic.

-Unfortunately, we did not meet any villagers here, but we did start spending time with our friend Raffi SV Wind River.
+Unfortunately, we did not meet any villagers here due to the weather, but we did start spending time with our friend Raffi SV Wind River.
 We first met him in La Cruz as we left Mexico around the same time and stayed in close contact across the ocean passage.

-The storm dragged on, and after five days, we had enough.
-The angry coast couldn't be that angry, right?
+The storm dragged on and after five days, we'd had enough.
+The angry coast couldn't be that angry for the return to Taioha'e, right?
 Fun fact: on rounded coasts, the wind curves about and you can experience headwinds in both directions!
 After a sporty sail, we tucked back in at Taioha'e.

 We made one last quick stop in calm Daniel's Bay before leaving for the Tuamotus--just long enough to reroute a halyard through the mast and prepare for a three-day passage to the Tuamotus.